antheamonod/FluPCA/README.md

 # FluPCA

-This repository provides the code and data to implement the real data example in [Monod et al.](https://arxiv.org/abs/1805.12400), which performs principal component analysis (PCA) on sets of phylogenetic trees arising from influenza data with respect to the BHV and tropical metrics.
+This repository provides software and data to implement the real data example in [Monod et al.](https://arxiv.org/abs/1805.12400), which performs principal component analysis (PCA) on sets of phylogenetic trees arising from influenza data with respect to the BHV and tropical metrics.

 PCA is a fundamental technique in descriptive and exploratory statistics that visualizes relationships within the data by reducing their dimensionality.
 Classical PCA inherently relies on an assumption of a vector space, which does not apply to phylogenetic tree space.
 As such, alternative interpretations are needed and have been proposed by [Nye et al.](https://academic.oup.com/biomet/article/104/4/901/4259146) with respect to the BHV metric (which we refer to as BHV PCA), and [Yoshida et al.](https://link.springer.com/article/10.1007/s11538-018-0493-4) with respect to the tropical metric (which we refer to as tropical PCA), to accommodate the non-Euclidean nature of phylogenetic tree space.

 Tree PCA in our repository is implemented as a set of R routines following the methodology developed in the aforementioned references.
-In particular, BHV PCA in our repository is implemented via code freely available at the [GeoPhytter+](http://www.mas.ncl.ac.uk/~ntmwn/geophytterplus/index.html) repository, which is written in [java](https://go.java/index.html?intcmp=gojava-banner-java-com).
+In particular, BHV PCA in our repository is implemented via code freely available at the [GeoPhytter+](http://www.mas.ncl.ac.uk/~ntmwn/geophytterplus/index.html) repository, which is written in [Java](https://go.java/index.html?intcmp=gojava-banner-java-com).
+Tropical PCA is implemented by code freely available in the [tropPCA](https://github.com/QiwenKang/tropPCA) repository, which is written in R.

 For more detail on the underlying theory, please see [Monod et al.](https://arxiv.org/abs/1805.12400) for an overview (especially in reference to the data provided in this repository), or [Nye et al.](https://academic.oup.com/biomet/article/104/4/901/4259146) and [Yoshida et al.](https://link.springer.com/article/10.1007/s11538-018-0493-4) for full descriptions.